Dentists: How to Find One

 Here's how to find a dentist who's right for you.

 - Get advice from family and friends.
-A recommendation from someone you know and trust is the best qualification a dentist can have, says Manuel Cordero, DDS, MAGD, a New Jersey dentist and spokesman for the Academy of General Dentistry.
+A recommendation from someone you know and trust is the best qualification a dentist can have, says Manuel Cordero, DDS, MAGD, a New Jersey dentist and past president of the Academy of General Dentistry.

 - If you're moving to a new area where you don't know anyone, ask your current dentist to make a recommendation.